syl20bnr/spacemacs-elpa-mirror/melpa/tuareg-readme.txt

 Description:
-Tuareg helps editing OCaml code, to highlight important parts of the code, to run an OCaml toplevel, and to run the OCaml debugger within Emacs.
+Tuareg helps editing OCaml code, to highlight important parts of the code, to run an OCaml REPL, and to run the OCaml debugger within Emacs.

 Installation: